Adroiti/docs-for-code-review-tools/RuboCop/Style-BarePercentLiterals.md

-Pattern: Bare percent literals
+Pattern: Malformed bare percent literal

 Issue: -

 ## Description

-This cop checks if usage of %() or %Q() matches configuration.
+This cop checks if usage of `%()` or `%Q` matches configuration.

 ## Default configuration